TimmyLin21/naturegift/README.md

 });
 ```

+Use either data properties or javascript to trigger bootstrap components.
+If you apply both to components, it might trigger twice at the same time.
+For instance, applying both to offcanvas, when you click outside of the canvas, backdrop won't be closed.

 ### Continued development

 It's my first time to design the whole website, therefore there is still room for improvement in UI and UX.
 Besides, there are some plugins which I haven't used before such as ckeditor and veevalidate.
 I need more practice to get more familiar with them.
 Also, I've learned a lot in organizing project like mixins and scripts which I believe it's gonna be helpful for my future complex projects.